Greaper88/wolf-logos/README.md

 This theme is a pirates-era nautical theme.
 Wooden ships, old seafaring tools, a touch of mystique, and a common element placed as a monument of sorts.

 **Steampunk:**
-A steampunk theme with gold/brass and otherwise earthen tones, featuring an ornate border compised of gears and piping to match.
+A steampunk theme with gold/brass and otherwise earthen tones, featuring an ornate border comprised of gears and piping to match.